-In early 2021, ITS is upgrading the campus phone system and moving faculty and staff to using Microsoft Teams for calling.
+In January 2021, ITS upgraded the campus phone system and moved faculty and staff to using Microsoft Teams for calling.

-The Microsoft Teams client will replace traditional handsets and allow faculty and staff to make and receive telephone calls using their office extension from anywhere they are connected to the Internet.
+The Microsoft Teams client replaced traditional handsets and allow faculty and staff to make and receive telephone calls using their office extension from anywhere they are connected to the Internet.

 See below for answers to questions you may have as well as information about the project timeline.

-The main phone switch is more than 30 years old and will no longer be supported in the coming months.
-We are currently using four different phone systems and the interactions between those four systems cause issues.
+The main phone switch was more than 30 years old and no longer supported.
+We had been using four different phone systems and the interactions between those four systems caused issues.

 Headsets can be paired with a computer or mobile phone to support anytime/anywhere access to your Drake office phone with the Teams client.
 This flexibility has become critical in the current remote working and learning environment.
 Finally, headsets are also significantly less expensive than handsets.